-According to the reviewers’ recommendations, the authors should revise the manuscript with presentation in red and submit revised manuscripts with table for reaction to the reviewer’s recommendations via online submission system within 3 months.
-If the revised manuscript is not returned within 6 months, it will be deemed that the author has decided not to pursue publication.
+According to the reviewers’ recommendations, the authors should revise the manuscript with the presentation in red and submit revised manuscripts with a table for reaction to the reviewer’s recommendations via an online submission system within 14 days.
 If necessary, the Editorial Board may consult statisticians during the review process.
-Rejected papers may have one more chance to have peer-review process if author resubmit the paper after complete revision.
+Rejected papers may have one more chance to have a peer-review process if the author resubmits the paper after complete revision.

-When the publication is approved by the Editorial Board after reviewing, written consents for copyright transfer containing all the authors' signatures on the Copyright Agreement form should be submitted to the Editorial Board (email: firstname.lastname@example.org, FAX: +82-43-229-7988).
+When the publication is approved by the Editorial Board after reviewing, written consents for copyright transfer containing all the authors' signatures on the Copyright Agreement form should be submitted to the Editorial Board (email: email@example.com).
 For the copyrights of all material published in JKBNS, identify Creative Commons (Attribution-NonDerives. http://creativecommons.org).

 The publication fee is US $40 each page.
-If the research fund were presented in acknowledgement, US $50 will be charged additionally.
+If the research fund were presented in acknowledgment, US $50 will be charged additionally.